|

 habitats as well as the wide range of wild flora and fauna ithin the gardens

+and estate.
 The Horsemoor Hide, their Wildlife

 Interpretation Centre, carries ‘Live’ images of Heligan wildlife on plasma